Magda98/CNN-filters/readme.md

 Several experiments will be conducted to find the best parameters such as filters size and filters quanitity.
 There will be also examinated influence of kernels initialization to correctness of classification.

+There also will be implemented filters and features map vizualization.

 How to calculate Conv2d out size and MaxPool2d out size:

 Conv2d: